shiMusa/Raylib-Jai/README.md

 `raylib.[dll/lib]`, `raylibdll.lib` (depending on your system) has to be placed next to the executable.

 Tested on Windows 11 x86-64 so far.
+If anyone has macOS or Linux, feel free to generate bindings for that system and add them to this repository.